 Thanks to a compound called epigallocatechin gallate, or EGCG, green tea may also be good for the mind and for slowing aging.
 This compound not only protects against UV related damage but may also help halt skin aging caused by free radicals.

-This same compound makes it protective of neurons and brain cells and initial research suggests that regular green tea consumption can help protect the mind and delay deterioration from Alzheimers and Parkinsons.
-(8, 9) Other compounds in tea, L-theanine and caffeine, can help support the brain and improve alertness and focus.
+This same compound makes it protective of neurons and brain cells.
+Initial research suggests that regular green tea consumption can help protect the mind and delay deterioration from Alzheimer’s and Parkinsons.

 Research has found that higher quality green teas have less fluoride and lesser quality teas are more likely to contain high levels of fluoride.
 I buy bulk organic green tea from a trusted source and consume in moderation.

 Green tea is not studied in children and not recommended during pregnancy.
 It can also block the absorption of folic acid, so it may not be best to consume if you’re trying to conceive.
 Due to its high antioxidant content, it can interact with some medications so check with your doctor before consuming green tea, especially in large amounts.

 This tea is slightly more difficult to brew than other teas since it is more delicate and can easily become bitter.
 I follow these rules to ensure a non-bitter tea:

 - Start with a high quality organic green tea.
 I buy in bulk here and my favorite varieties are Dao Ren and Green Sencha.